Leaked draft opinion suggests Supreme Court may overturn Roe v. Wade

 Alito, appointed to the Supreme Court by President George W. Bush, concluded: "Abortion presents a profound moral question.
 The Constitution does not prohibit the citizens of each state from regulating or prohibiting abortion.
 Roe and Case arrogated that authority.
 We now overrule those decisions and return that authority to the people and their elected representatives."

-The document denotes the decision is a "1st Draft," and Alito's opinion runs 67 pages and is accompanied by a 31-page appendix containing various state statutes criminalizing abortion.
+The document notes the decision is a "1st Draft," and Alito's opinion runs 67 pages and is accompanied by a 31-page appendix containing various state statutes criminalizing abortion.

 If the Supreme Court overrules Roe and Casey, as the reported draft opinion suggests, it would mark a long-awaited victory for anti-abortion advocates who for decades have called on the high court to reconsider its abortion precedents.